Olympus 7-14 mm f/2.8 Pro for Micro 4/3

 This is a rectilinear wideangle, not a fisheye.
 Therefore, images do not need to be de-fished, or othervise post-processed to remove fisheye distortions.
 On Olympus (and likely Panasonic) cameras with updated firmware, the camera takes care of correcting any residual geometric distortion of the lens.
 If shooting raw, any good raw processing software that includes this lens in its database will do the same.

 On the web, one sometimes witnesses endless and pointless discussions about the "distortion" introduced by rectilinear wideangles.
-A rectilinear wideangle produces no distortion (or negligible amounts thereof).
+A correctly designed rectilinear wideangle produces no distortion (or negligible amounts thereof).
 This is why it is called rectilinear: straight lines of the subject are rendered as straight lines in the image.
 This is also why it is impossible to design a rectilinear wideangle with an angle of view of 180° or more.

 To lessen the chance of unpleasant perspective rendering, while you gain experience with these lenses, do the following.
 Once you have enough experience, you will know when to follow these rules, and when to ignore them.